azamlerc/nsarray-functional/README.md

 `- (NSArray *) zip:(NSArray *)objects;`

 Interleaves items with objects from the other array.
+The length does not need to be the same.

 ```
 [numbers zip:colors]